FrankHJCuypers/gaai/DEVELOPMENT.md

 ## Gradlew commands

-- `./gradlew dokkaGenerate` creates Html based documentation from the Kdoc documentation used for documenting the source code.
+- `./gradlew dokkaGenerate` creates HTML based documentation from the KDoc documentation used for documenting the source code.
   The documentation is generated in the `app\build\documentation\html` directory
 - `./gradlew testReleaseUnitTest` runs the local (JUnit) tests for the release build.
-  The Junit xml files are generated in the `app\build\test-results\testReleaseUnitTest` directory.
+  The Junit XML files are generated in the `app\build\test-results\testReleaseUnitTest` directory.
-  Html test result files are generated in the `app\build\reports\tests\testReleaseUnitTest` directory.
+  HTML test result files are generated in the `app\build\reports\tests\testReleaseUnitTest` directory.
 - `./gradlew testDebugUnitTest` runs the local (JUnit) tests for the debug build.
-  The Junit xml files are generated in the `app\build\test-results\testDebugUnitTest` directory.
+  The Junit XML files are generated in the `app\build\test-results\testDebugUnitTest` directory.
-  Html test result files are generated in the `app\build\reports\tests\testDebugUnitTest` directory.
+  HTML test result files are generated in the `app\build\reports\tests\testDebugUnitTest` directory.
-  In addition it performs code coverage analysis using jacoco.
+  In addition, it performs code coverage analysis using jacoco.
   The jacoco result file is written to `app\build\outputs\unit_test_code_coverage\debugUnitTest\testDebugUnitTest.exec`.
 - `./gradlew test` runs both the above.
 - `./gradlew build` assembles and tests all the build types in the project.
   The release apk files are generated in the `app\build\outputs\apk\release` directory.
   Note that the *release* build type requires that the signingConfig *release* is correctly setup.
   See [APK Signing](#apk-signing).
-- `./gradlew createDebugCoverageReport` creates an html coverage report in `app\build\reports\coverage\test\debug` based on the jacoco results in `app\build\outputs\unit_test_code_coverage\debugUnitTest\testDebugUnitTest.exec`.
+- `./gradlew createDebugCoverageReport` creates an HTML coverage report in `app\build\reports\coverage\test\debug` based on the JaCoCo results in `app\build\outputs\unit_test_code_coverage\debugUnitTest\testDebugUnitTest.exec`.
   This task is **not** included in `./gradlew build`.
 - `./gradlew bundle` creates an aab bundle.
 This bundle can be used to upload to Google Play.
   Bundles are not signed.